top of page

 Fuyang Cultural District, China

 Fuyang is a city in north-western Anhui province, famous for its mountainous landscapes and ancient calligraphy.
-Plincke were appointed as lead landscape architects and urban planners for the £800 million city expansion with the creation of a new cultural district.
+Plincke were appointed as lead landscape architects and environmental planners for the £800 million city expansion with the creation of a new cultural district.
 The masterplan included a mixed-use development combining residential, business, artists’ studios, primary school, hotel, and a major new cultural centre.
 Plincke developed the scheme based on three-character zones: urban edge, a transition zone, and a forest area that steps up the steep terrain.
 Each zone has a bespoke range of materials based on the ancient art of paper folding and cutting to create a strong sense of place and identity.
+A site-wide arts strategy was also developed, linked to the new cultural centre.

 Moscow Private Airport, Russia